Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Empirical Evaluation

 \subsubsection{Benchmark Dataset.}

-~ Similar to our initial motivation study (Section~\ref{sec:motivation_design}), we evaluate our method using 333 single-hunk bugs from the Defects4J dataset~\cite{just2014defects4j}.
-We also employ the HumanEval-Java dataset, which includes 163 artificial bugs introduced by Jiang et al.\cite{jiang2023impact}.
-This dataset, recently developed by injecting bugs into the HumanEval benchmark\cite{chen2021evaluating}, presents a reduced risk of data leakage, where evaluation data might overlap with training data, compared to Defects4J.
+~ Similar to our initial motivation study (Section~\ref{sec:motivation_design}), we evaluated our method using 333 single-hunk bugs from the Defects4J dataset~\cite{just2014defects4j}.
+Furthermore, we used HumanEval-Java~\cite{jiang2023impact} and TransformedD4J~\cite{le2024evaluating}, which contain artificial bugs introduced by applying bug injection to normal programs and semantic-preserving transformations to Defects4J bugs, respectively, to mitigate the risk of data leakage.